kaelyx-dev/kaelyx.content/blog/2025/2025-05-03_staticcms.md

 <!-- Keywords: static,github pages, cms, headless, content -->
 <!-- Type: ARTICLE -->

-# Creating a Static CMS Prototype
+# Creating a CMS-less CMS via publically hosted git repositories
+The poor mans content-managed website...

+The drive for a near-zero cost content-managed portfolio drove my exploration into seeing just how far I can take this experimental site.
+I do this because I am cheap, not becasue I am smart.
+The site itself is a content-sparse Vue SPA that, given a content URL, will crawl special files that define a directory structure and add them to a navigation tree as well as site config files for moduels and services that run the site.

+The site then uses this navigation tree to find the relevant content when a user tries to navigate to a page via URL or navigation and load the content on the page via a custom Markdown -> HTML -> VNode Parser that supports shortcodes.

 This site is hosted on Github using Github pages.
-Except the content is hosted in another Github repo.
+Except the content is hosted in another Github repo serving as a content repo that this current site can pull on.
-This site utilises Several modules and services to build a site based of the structure of a content repo.
 This is an experiment,  not a recommendation.
 It's a “can I?” project, not a “should I?” one.
 It exists because I’m cheap, not clever.
 Expect breakage.
-I do this because I am cheap, not because I am smart.

 ## Overview
 This system relies on two dynamic sources.